sudhanshuptl/MyCodeDump/Python/gcp_cloudfunction/get_login_token/Readme.md

 # Introduction

-We have two cloud function one is to authenticate and generate jwt token and other one is to return response after authenticating using that jwt.
+We have two cloud functions one is to authenticate and generate jwt token and the other one is to return a response after authenticating using that jwt.

 1. [get_login_token](https://asia-south1-cc-dev-sandbox-20200619.cloudfunctions.net/get_login_token)
     make a post call with `username` and `password` as Basic Auth to get a jwt token that will be valid for next `20 min`